The Gods Must Be Crazy: Home media

 In mid-November 1986, The Gods Must Be Crazy was released on VHS in the U.S. by CBS/Fox on its Playhouse Video label.

 In 2004, The Gods Must Be Crazy was released on DVD by Sony Pictures Entertainment.
 It was also released on DVD as a double feature with The Gods Must Be Crazy II.

 Controversies

-The Gods Must Be Crazy attracted criticism for its perceived perpetuation of racial stereotypes and ignorance of discrimination and apartheid in South Africa.
+The Gods Must Be Crazy attracted criticism for its perpetuation of racial stereotypes and ignorance of discrimination and apartheid in South Africa.
 In the U.S., the film was reportedly picketed by the National Conference of Black Lawyers and other anti-apartheid groups when it screened at the 68th Street Playhouse in New York City.